MichalDulemba/UdacitySelfdrivingCarNanoDegree/term1/p4/readme.md

 My solution can definitely be improved by working on threshold automatic adaptation and image brightness/contrast correction.
 Without those changes, it just works on those conditions found in project_video samples.
 Also removing polyfit outliers (points that make fitting on particular step worse) could help make this model more robust.
 I also saw that some students completely abandom idea of using gradients, and in many cases they got better results with lots of color thresholding.
+Another idea for improvement would be using even smaller sliding window with some kind of "whitness" index, that would later be used as importance "weight" in calculations.
+You could later use this information for finding centroids with more precision.